Among the many types of honey, one that is most widely available is Clover Honey.

 Other types of clover honey include the pink or red clover honey, which has a dark amber color, and even crimson clover honey from the clover nectar of Red Clover plants.

 However, when you compare two jars of this honey, you may notice some variations in taste and color.
-The nectar source affects the physical appearance of honey.
+This is because the nectar source affects the physical appearance of honey.
 Some products, although of the same quantity, may be light-colored like corn syrup.
 On the other hand, some are darker in color, almost like molasses.

 The nectar sources likewise affect the difference in tastes of honey varieties.
-But, it does not affect the fact that these honeys ooze of nothing but sweetness, all thanks to our industrious bees.
+But, it does not affect the fact that these honey ooze of nothing but sweetness, all thanks to our industrious bees.